Lickability/code-of-conduct/README.md

 * Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
 * Deliberate misgendering or use of ‘dead’ or rejected names
 * Gratuitous or off-topic sexual images or behavior in spaces where they’re not appropriate
-* Simulated physical contact (e.g. textual descriptions like “*hug*” or “*backrub*”) without consent or after a request to stop
+* Physical contact without consent or after a request to stop
 * Threats of violence
 * Incitement of violence toward any individual, including encouraging a person to commit suicide or to engage in self-harm
 * Deliberate intimidation
 * Sustained disruption of discussion
 * Unwelcome sexual attention
 * Continued one-on-one communication after requests to cease
-* Publication of non-harassing private communication

 ## Reporting